 It’s like the term singer-songwriter was invented for him.
 He certainly was right at the beginning of the 1970’s phenomenon.
 There have always been artists who wrote and performed their own songs, but in the ’70’s it became a category, and JT was leading the way.

 We became aware of James Taylor when he recorded for Apple Records.
-He was the first artist signed to Apple by Peter Asher (formerly of Peter & Gordon).
+He was the first artist signed to Apple by Peter Asher (formerly of Peter & Gordon, and in the above photo).
 Taylor’s self-titled album was released in late 1968.
 It’s most notable for two songs, “Carolina In My Mind” (Paul McCartney played bass & George Harrison sang backup) and “Something In the Way She Moves”.
 George liked that second title so much he used it as the basis for his own song on Abbey Road.
 “Something” doesn’t actually sound like JT’s song, and he was fine with it.
 He’s always been complimentary about his time with The Beatles, and loved watching them record The White Album.

 Despite the album, James Taylor, being less than a sales success, it’s a good first album.
 Fortunately for all of us, producer Peter Asher even came to the United States to continue working with James when he signed with Warner Brothers.
 Asher also produced Linda Ronstadt’s best albums.

 James Taylor and Peter Asher found that a little less-produced, more personal style was the answer to success.
 In February of 1970, Sweet Baby James was released.
 People were introduced to the hits “Fire and Rain”, “Country Road” and “Sweet Baby James”.
 Actually, “Sweet Baby James” was released as a single and didn’t even chart in the Top-40.
 That’s because so many people bought the album instead!